kenvanderheyden/RepData_PeerAssessment1/PA1_template.md

-First load the needed libraries / packages & Set the working directory
+First load the needed libraries / packages and set the working directory

 ```r
     library(ggplot2) # for plotting